 As an intern, you’ll have the opportunity to work alongside dedicated professionals in a variety of divisions including our Criminal Records Bureau, Emergency Services Bureau, Forensic Laboratory, Property and Evidence Bureau, Transportation Bureau, and more!

-Successfully pass a thorough background investigation prior to employment
+Successful completion of a thorough background investigation/criminal history check prior to employment

-If you have questions or would like to be considered for this opportunity, please contact the Recruitment Team.
+If you have questions or would like to be considered for this opportunity, please contact the Recruitment Team: SO_Recruitment@smcgov.org

 SUMMER INTERNSHIP PROGRAM